MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-escape.md

  - IStiUSD::Escape
 ---

-# IStiUSD::Escape

 ## -description

-A still image minidriver's <b>IStiUSD::Escape</b> method performs a vendor-specific I/O operation on a still image device.
+A still image minidriver's **IStiUSD::Escape** method performs a vendor-specific I/O operation on a still image device.

 ## -parameters

 ### -param EscapeFunction

 Caller-supplied, vendor-defined, DWORD-sized value representing an I/O operation.
-Vendor-defined values must be greater than STI_RAW_RESERVED, which is defined in <i>Sti.h</i>.
+Vendor-defined values must be greater than STI_RAW_RESERVED, which is defined in *Sti.h*.

 ### -param lpInData